WillianFuks/djwto/sandbox/README.md

 ## Docker

 A docker-compose file is also available to run djwto on a app behind nginx.
 Just run (inside sandbox folder) `docker compose up` and access your browser on `https://front.domain.com`.
 Notice that it's required to accept the self-signed certificates (including `https://back.domain.com`).

+The domains should be available in the hosts files (for linux OS):

+    # /etc/hosts
+    127.0.0.1	front.domain.com
+    127.0.0.1	back.domain.com